 The natural dye processes I use are the first ones that I was introduced to in university in 2008.
 I have been studying the art of natural dyeing ever since.
 It is a labour of love, and it's worth every moment.

-Everlea Yarn's signature line of fingering, sport and worsted weight merino wool yarns begin as 100% organic merino sourced from New Zealand which is spun in Ontario and then dyed with plant dyes here in BC by myself, Janna Maria.
+My signature line of fingering, sport and worsted weight merino wool yarns begin as 100% organic merino sourced from New Zealand which is spun in Ontario and then dyed with plant dyes here in BC by me, Janna Maria.

-The dye processes that I use in my practice are mordanted natural dyeing and indigo vat dyeing; two vastly different processes.
+At Everlea Yarn, I use only dyes which are proven to have colourfast properties.
+The two dye processes that I use are, 1) mordanted natural dyeing, and 2) indigo vat dyeing.
 Indigo vat dyeing is how I achieve my blues as well as some greens, purples, browns and blacks in combination with other dye matter using mordant dyeing methods.
 Mordant dyeing is how I achieve all other colours as outlined below.
-For Everlea Yarn, I use only dyes which are proven to have colourfast properties.

 At Everlea my natural dyeing process is 4 weeks long, as I cure the yarn both in the mordant stage and the dyeing stage before it gets its final rinse.
 My research has found that these time-exhaustive processes are required to deliver you the most colourfast results.